theupdateframework/taps/tap8.md

 If the delegation is changed to include her new key, it will also be valid.
 Any old rotate files for this role should be deleted and removed from snapshot on the next snapshot key rotation.
-The client will determine the correct rotate file to begin the chain using the set of keys in the delegation for the role as the `ID`.
+The client will determine the correct rotate file by starting from VERSION 0.

 ## Client workflow

-A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.ID.PREV` in the rotate folder, ID and PREV are explained above using Alice's old keyid.
+A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.0` in the rotate folder.
 The client sees the file, fetches it and verifies this rotate file using the public key from the delegation.
-The client then looks for a rotate file with the new keyid, repeating until there is no matching rotate file to ensure up to date key information.
+The client then looks for a rotate file with version `1`, repeating until there is no matching rotate file to ensure up to date key information.
 This establishes trust in Alice's new key, and the client can now verify the signature of Alice's targets file using the new key.
 If key data is missing